 I also know that if I lighten up on the AMOUNT of demands that I place, my daughter will be much more likely to do the one or two things that I ask.

-Are you looking for help to surviving these meltdowns and early years with your strong willed toddler?
-Then check out these 11 secret tips for parenting the strong willed toddler.
+Are you looking for help to survive these meltdowns and early years with your strong-willed toddler?
+Then check out these 11 secret tips for parenting the strong-willed toddler.